PIayer69/notes-react/README.md

 ## Things that still needs to be done:

-- Feedback (Disabling button on press, Info on error, etc.)
+- Feedback (Disabling button on press, etc.)
 - Information when data is loading

 Optional: